The food capital of Wales

 Have you got the need for mead?

 We wouldn’t blame you for not immediately thinking ‘wine’ when someone mentions Wales, but Monmouthshire has four vineyards.
-What’s more, White Castle vineyard recently became the first Welsh wine producer to win gold at the Decanter World Wine Awards for their pinot noir reserve 2018.
+What’s more, White Castle Vineyard recently became the first Welsh wine producer to win gold at the Decanter World Wine Awards for their pinot noir reserve 2018.

 Fine Welsh dining